-- 1 The Joint Task Force (JTF 2017b) considered that there is agreement to generally distinguish - 2 between genotoxic and non-genotoxic carcinogens. - 3 For non-genotoxic carcinogens (for example tumour promoters), it is generally accepted that a - 4 threshold concentration exists and theoretically can be established below which the respective - 5 chemical agent will not be carcinogenic (JTF 2017b; SCOEL 2017). - 6 For most genotoxic carcinogens the available data are likely to be inadequate for an effective - 7 threshold to be identified with sufficient confidence.
-The default, or starting assumption, for - 8 these carcinogens is that there is no threshold for the carcinogenic hazard.
-However, for some - 9 genotoxic carcinogens for which sufficient information is available, it may be possible to - 10 conclude on a threshold based mode of the carcinogenic action (MoA-based threshold). - 11 For genotoxic carcinogens two groups were identified (JTF 2017b, modified): - i.
+The JTF (JTF 2017b) considered that there is agreement to generally distinguish between genotoxic and non-genotoxic carcinogens.

+For non-genotoxic carcinogens (e.g. tumour promoters), it is generally accepted that a threshold concentration exists and theoretically can be established below which the respective chemical agent will not be carcinogenic (JTF 2017b; SCOEL 2017).

+For most genotoxic carcinogens the available data are likely to be inadequate for an effective threshold to be identified with sufficient confidence.
+The default, or starting assumption, for these carcinogens is that there is no threshold for the carcinogenic hazard.
+However, for some genotoxic carcinogens for which sufficient information is available, it may be possible to conclude on a threshold based mode of the carcinogenic action (MoA-based threshold).

+For genotoxic carcinogens two groups were identified (JTF 2017b, modified):

 Where genotoxicity is caused by direct interaction of the respective substance or its metabolite with the DNA, the risks are usually assessed using a linear dose response relationship (non-threshold) unless sufficient substance-specific data are available that allow deviation from linearity and/or to derive a MoA-based OEL.

 For some specific direct acting genotoxic carcinogens a MoA-based threshold could be identified.
-For example when DNA repair mechanisms protect from the induction of mutations at low exposure levels (JTF 2017b), or when a substance (such as formaldehyde; SCOEL 2016) occurs endogenously for which a threshold may be derived below which it can be concluded with sufficient confidence that there is no relevant additional cancer risk beyond the typical biological range.
+For example when DNA repair mechanisms protect from the induction of mutations at low exposure levels (JTF 2017b), or when a substance (such as formaldehyde; SCOEL 2016)

+occurs endogenously for which a threshold may be derived below which it can be concluded with sufficient confidence that there is no relevant additional cancer risk beyond the typical biological range.